 Shooting technique at Mile Post 13: Nikon D850, ISO 64, 24-70mm @ 70mm, f/9.0, 1/125 second, two-shot vertical pan

 “That day, for no particular reason, I decided to go for a little run.
 So I ran to the end of the road.
 And when I got there, I thought maybe I’d run to the end of town.
 And when I got there, I thought maybe I’d just run across Greenbow County.
 And I figured, since I run this far, maybe I’d just run across the great state of Alabama.
 And that’s what I did.
 I ran clear across Alabama.
 For no particular reason, I just kept on going.
 I ran clear to the ocean.
 And when I got there, I figured, since I’d gone this far, I might as well turn around, just keep on going.
 When I got to another ocean, I figured, since I’d gone this far, I might as well just turn back, keep right on going.” – Forrest..."I’m pretty tired… I think I’ll go home now."

 Shooting technique for House on Fire: Nikon D850, ISO 64, 14-24mm @ 21mm, f/3.5, (1/50, 1/80, and 1/160 seconds)

 (6 shot Focus shift for each shutter speed) x (3 shutter speed brackets for HDR) = 18 images

 Processing sequence: Processed each HDR bracket set of 6 images first with HeliconFocus, then processed the resulting 3 files from HeliconFocus with Lightroom Photo Merge HDR.
 Then processed the resulting Lightroom file with Photoshop.

-Sunset Arch, Mile post 13, the House on Fire, are just a few of the highlights from a dozen or so locations photographed.
-Additional finished images from White Pocket, Monument Valley and other locations are posted here: Western Landscape 2018.
+Sunset Arch, Milepost 13, the House on Fire, are just a few of the highlights from a dozen or so locations photographed.
+Additional finished images from White Pocket, Monument Valley, and other locations from the Western United States and Canada are posted here: The West